yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/01_fundamentals/1_se_fundamentals.md

 # **Introduction to Software Engineering**

-We'll provide an overview of software engineering concepts.
+We'll learn about an overview of software engineering concepts.

 ---